We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 - Be patient and persistent when looking for a job.

-- Explore other options, such as starting your own business or going back to school.
+- Explore other options, such as starting a business or returning to school.

-- Remember that you are not alone and there are resources available to help you.
+- Remember that you are not alone, and resources are available to help you.

 Managing Your Time